This was a guest post by Startupr, and has been updated September 2019.

 - For setting up a new business to expanding an existing startup, entrepreneurs can meet with InvestHK, a government organization which helps foreign entrepreneurs set up in Hong Kong.

-When you're just starting out, if you want a proper office space (as opposed to a corner of your apartment) to work out of, you can consider a coworking space.
+When you're just starting out, if you want a proper office space (as opposed to a corner of your apartment) to work out of, you can consider a coworking or flexible shared creative spaces.

 The great thing about coworking spaces is that they offer the flexibility many new businesses need at the beginning.
-For example, WeWork, one of the most popular coworking spaces in Hong Kong and internationally, offers hot desks and private offices, on a month-to-month membership (and options for longer-term leases as well).
+In Hong Kong, you'll find no shortage of flexible spaces for you to set up your office.
+For example, WeWork, one of the most creative spaces in Hong Kong and internationally, offers hot desks, private offices as well as global access throughout their locations around the world, on a month-to-month membership (and options for longer-term leases as well).

 What's more, in coworking spaces there's already someone in place to take care of your working environment, and making sure it's a pleasant place to go every day.

-Taking WeWork as an example again, each location has amenities such as phone booths, well-kept meeting rooms, common areas, coffee, and social events with other members of the space.
-These are nice-to-haves that you may not be able to have when you're just starting out and finding an office space of your own – but possible with a coworking space.
+Taking WeWork as an example again, each location has amenities such as phone booths, well-equipped meeting rooms, common areas, free coffee and beer, and social events with other members of the space.
+These are nice-to-haves that you may not be able to have when you're just starting out and finding an office space of your own – but possible with a flexible working space.

-WeWork brands itself for beautiful office spaces that allow you to thrive, while being a more economical choice for what you get.
+WeWork brands itself as providing beautiful office spaces that allow you to thrive, while being a more economical choice for what you get.
 Prices vary from location to location – they have 9 locations in Hong Kong (as of May 2019!).

 We have now covered the main areas related to setting up a new business in Hong Kong.
 One must make sure to follow all the rules and regulations, such as arranging finances, opening a corporate bank account, pensions and insurance requirements, and annual return filing in order to stay away from any legal problems.